Ansøg om midler

 The application must be completed and submitted using the foundation’s application system NORMA that can be accessed via the link “Apply now”.

 Please read “Information and Guidelines for Applicants” carefully before initiating the application process.
 The Guidelines provide essential information on the call and the application content and process.
+An FAQ section has been added as an appendix to the call guidelines to address common questions.

 Click here to see a list of former grant recipients.